-In partnership with the ASU Kyl Center for Water Policy at Morrison Institute, the ILA presents the Tribal Water Sovereignty: Colorado River Basin Cohort.
-This specialized cohort is grounded in Indigenous values and is focused on advancing Tribal water sovereignty, proactive water governance and policy, and sound water stewardship in the West.
+In partnership with the ASU Kyl Center for Water Policy at the Morrison Institute, ILA offers the Tribal Water Sovereignty: Colorado River Basin Cohort.
+A specialized leadership program grounded in Indigenous knowledge and focused on advancing Tribal water sovereignty, governance, and stewardship throughout the Colorado River Basin.

 Launch Date: October 3, 2026